-OutSystems allows you to use OKTA for authenticating the end users of your OutSystems applications.
-This authentication method is configured in a way that is quite similar to the SAML 2.0 one.
+OutSystems allows you to use Okta for authenticating the end users of your OutSystems applications.
+This authentication method is configured in a way that's quite similar to the SAML 2.0 one.

-The limitations of the current SAML 2.0 implementation also apply to the OKTA authentication method.
-Be sure to check them when using OKTA end user authentication.
+The limitations of the current SAML 2.0 implementation also apply to Okta.
+Be sure to check them when using Okta end user authentication.

-We suggest that you use the following values for the fields in the Attribute Statements (Claims) section:
+Fill the 1.
+Service Provider Connector Settings (B).
+OutSystems suggests that you use the following values for the settings under Attribute Statements (Claims):

 Given Name Attribute =